aman24063/ECE313-Assignments-2026/README.md

 # ECE313-Assignments-2026

-This repository contains my assignments for the VDF (UNIX/TCL) course, ECE313.
+This repository contains my assignments for the VDF (VLSI Design Flow) course, ECE313.
+The course covers UNIX and TCL scripting as part of the VLSI design workflow.

 ## Assignment 1 — Text File Analyzer